Swisscom: Pioneers (1852–1911)

 Switzerland's entry into the telecommunications era came in 1851, with the passage of legislation giving the Swiss government control over the development of a telegraph network throughout the country.
 The government's initial plans called for the creation of three primary telegraph lines, as well as a number of secondary networks.
-In order to build equipment for the system, the government established the Atelier Fédéral de Construction des Télégraphes (Federal Workshop for the Construction of Telegraphs).
+In order to lay the infrastructural groundwork for the system, the government established the Atelier Fédéral de Construction des Télégraphes (Federal Workshop for the Construction of Telegraphs).

-In July 1852, the first leg of the country's telegraph system—between St. Gallen and Zurich—was operational.
+In July 1852, the first leg of the country's telegraph system — between St. Gallen and Zürich — was operational.
 By the end of that year, most of the country's main cities had been connected to the telegraph system.
 In 1855, the network was extended with the first underwater cable, connecting Winkel-Stansstad and Bauen-Flüelen.
 Night service was also launched that year, starting in Basel, St. Gallen and Bellinzona.

 Telegraph traffic continued to rise in the following decade, but was nevertheless overtaken by the telephone.

-Switzerland's entry into the telephone age came in 1877, when the first experimental phone lines appeared, starting with a line linking the post office building with the Federal Palace and then with a link, using the existing telegraph line, between Bern and Thun.
+Switzerland's entry into the telephone age came in 1877, when the first experimental telephone lines appeared, starting with a line linking the post office building with the Federal Palace and then with a link, using the existing telegraph line, between Bern and Thun.
 The following year, the government passed legislation establishing a monopoly on the country's telephone network.
-By 1880, Switzerland's first private network had been created in Zurich.
+By 1880, Switzerland's first private network had been created in Zürich.
 This was a central system with the capacity for 200 lines.

 Basel, Bern and Geneva all launched their own local networks between 1881 and 1882.
-One year later, the first intercity telephone line was established, linking Zurich's private exchange with Winterthur's public system.
+One year later, the first intercity telephone line was established, linking Zürich's private exchange with Winterthur's public system.
 Telephone numbers were introduced in 1890, replacing the initial system whereby callers had been able to ask for their party by name.

 Switzerland began testing its first public phone booths in 1904.
 Initially restricted to local calls, the public telephones allowed national calling for the first time in 1907.

 1912–1965

 The first automatic telephone exchanges were installed by private networks in 1912.
-By 1917, a semi-automatic exchange had been installed in Zurich-Hottingen.
+By 1917, a semi-automatic exchange had been installed in Zürich-Hottingen.

 In 1920, the Swiss government created the Swiss PTT, combining the country's postal services and telegraph and telephone systems into a single, government-controlled entity.

-PTT began telex services in 1934, and by 1936 had linked up the cities of Zurich, Basel and Bern, which were then linked via Zurich to the international market.
+PTT began telex services in 1934, and by 1936 had linked up the cities of Zürich, Basel and Bern, which were then linked via Zürich to the international market.

 Space-age communications (1966–1981)

 Telstar – the first telecommunications satellite – was launched into space in 1962.
-In 1974, the Leuk satellite earth station went into operation in the canton of Wallis.
+In 1974, the Leuk satellite earth station went into operation in the canton of Valais.